SalutAToi/ansible-general-conf/roles/work_tools/README.md

+# TODO more up to date ?

+- on fedora, make sure vagrant is installed from the fedora repo and not hashicorp as it creates issues with the vagrant-libvirt package
 # TODO

 - install ansible and plugins with galaxy (aruba, other ?)
 - replace pip by pipx for all tools (use inject for ansible and others), make sure all system level python packages are managed by the distro package manager insteead of pip